djdevj/node-readme/README.md

   ## Installation

-  *Instructions for instruction and deployment:*

   You will need to have NODE installed on your PC/laptop first.
 In your CLI, you will need to install NPM and then install Inquirer from the NPM package.
 Once those are installed, you will be able to use the terminal inside of VS Code to run the program.

   ## Usage

-  *Examples of real time use:*

   Here's a clip of the program in use:

   ## Credits